RobSJames/EBAME6/Nanopore sequencing tutorial.md

 ## Read based taxonomic identification using Kraken2.

 Kraken2 provide a means to rapidly assign taxonomic identification to reads using a k-mer based indexing against a reference database.
 We provide a small reference database compiled for this workshop. (ftp://ftp.ccb.jhu.edu/pub/data/kraken2_dbs/minikraken2_v2_8GB_201904_UPDATE.tgz) Other databases such as the Loman labs [microbial-fat-free](https://lomanlab.github.io/mockcommunity/mc_databases.html) and [maxikraken](https://lomanlab.github.io/mockcommunity/mc_databases.html) are also available.
-Two major limitations of Kraken2 is the completeness of the database approch and the inability to accuratly derrive and estimate species abundance.
-Programs such as `Braken` have been developed to more accuratly estimate species abundance.
+Two major limitations of Kraken2 is the completeness of the database approach and the inability to accuratly derrive and estimate species abundance.
+Tools such as [Bracken](https://github.com/jenniferlu717/Bracken) have been developed to more accuratly estimate species abundance from kraken.

 ### Optional extra information

 Custom reference databases can be created using `kraken2-build --download-library`, `--download-taxonomy` and `--build` [commands](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual#custom-databases).
 Mick Wattson has written [Perl scripts](https://github.com/mw55309/Kraken_db_install_scripts) to aid in customisation.
 An example of the creation of custom databases by the Loman lab can be found [here](http://porecamp.github.io/2017/metagenomics.html).

-Run [kraken2](https://github.com/DerrickWood/kraken2/wiki/Manual) on one of the two sanitized  `GutMock*.fastq` files provided in this tutorial using the `[Insert Database name]`.
+Run [kraken2](https://github.com/DerrickWood/kraken2/wiki/Manual) on one of the two `GutMock*.fastq` files provided in this tutorial using the minikraken2_v1_8GB database.

 ## Code Example